spenrad/Project-Tantalus/README.md

 ## Code Snippet
-This code snippet shows the html that creates the modal from the micromodal library.
+This code snippet shows the html that creates the modal from the Micromodal.js library.

 ```html
     <div class="modal micromodal-slide" id="modal-cook0" aria-hidden="true">